utkarshayachit/azbatch-starter-connectivity/readme.md

 Open

+- Verify if Workspace ID is enabled on all resources
 - Propagate diagonstic settings

 - VM Jumpbox: Can we apply a DSC config? -> allow RDP to Windows Images (in case we want to domain join them)

 - Create a Spoke Network incl. subnets and peering to Hub + link to private DNS?
 (AzBatch side)

 - Validate that default bicep parameters don't contradict secure deployment (e.g. for LogAnalytics ingestion)
 - Review applicationRuleCollection in Azure Firewall